mcfnord/rml/src/busto.md

 leadership between civil and criminal attorneys; and, neither Lindquist nor “his DPAs” have had an inordinate or unfair influence on the Committee’s deliberations.

-III.
-Substantial and Specific Danger to the Public Health or Safety
+# See Substantial and Specific Danger to the Public Health or Safety

 A. Vindictive and Overzealous Prosecution

 Allegation: The Merrival Complaint alleged that Lindquist has engaged in vindictive and